puzzle/ansible-training/content/en/docs/01/_index.en.md

 {{% alert title="Note" color="primary" %}}
   If you are using the lab servers provided by your teacher, the sudoers configuration is already done.
-  Anyways have a look at it to see how stuff works.
+  Nevertheless, have a look at it to see how stuff works.
 {{% /alert %}}

 * Configure the `ansible` user to have root privilege on all hosts in your inventory file.